-Our Chief Executive Officer (who is also on our board of managers) and Executive Vice President will face conflicts of interest as a result of the secured lines of credit made to us, which could result in actions that are not in the best interests of our Note holders.
+Our CEO (who is also on our board of managers) and Executive Vice President will face conflicts of interest as a result of the secured lines of credit made to us, which could result in actions that are not in your best interests.

 We have two lines of credit from Daniel M. Wallach (our CEO and chairman of the board of managers) and his affiliates, and one line of credit from William Myrick (our Executive Vice President).
 The first line of credit has a maximum principal borrowing amount of $1,250,000 and is payable to Mr. Wallach and his wife, Joyce S. Wallach, as tenants by the entirety (the “Wallach LOC”).
 The second line of credit has a maximum principal borrowing amount of $250,000 and is payable to the 2007 Daniel M. Wallach Legacy Trust (the “Wallach Trust LOC,” and together with the Wallach LOC, the “Wallach Affiliate LOCs”).
 The third line of credit has a maximum principal borrowing amount of $1,000,000 and is payable to Mr. Myrick (the “Myrick LOC”).
-As of December 31, 2020, there was no amount outstanding pursuant to the Wallach Trust LOC, with availability on that line of credit of $250,000, there was no amount outstanding pursuant to the Wallach LOC, with remaining availability on that line of credit of $1,250,000, and there was no amount outstanding pursuant to the Myrick LOC, with availability on that line of credit of $1,000,000.
-The interest rates on the Wallach Affiliate LOCs and the Myrick LOC generally equal the prime rate plus 3% and were 6.25% as of December 31, 2020.
+As of June 30, 2022, there was no amount outstanding pursuant to the Wallach Trust LOC, with availability on that line of credit of $250,000, there was no amount outstanding pursuant to the Wallach LOC, with remaining availability on that line of credit of $1,250,000.
+As of June 30, 2022, the amount outstanding pursuant to the Myrick LOC was $344,000 with availability on that line of credit of $656,000.
+The interest rates on the Wallach Affiliate LOCs and the Myrick LOC generally equal the prime rate plus 3% and were 7.75% as of June 30, 2022.
 The Wallach Affiliate LOCs and the Myrick LOC are collateralized by a lien against all of our assets.
 The Notes are subordinated in right of payment to all secured debt, including these Wallach Affiliate LOCs and the Myrick LOC.
 Pursuant to the promissory note for each Wallach Affiliate LOCs and the Myrick LOC, the lenders have the option of funding any amount up to the face amount of the note, in the lender’s sole and absolute discretion.
 Therefore, Mr. Wallach and Mr. Myrick will face conflicts of interest in deciding whether and when to exercise any rights pursuant to the Wallach Affiliate LOCs and Myrick LOC, respectively.
 If Mr. Wallach or Mr. Myrick exercise their rights to collect on their collateral upon a default by us, we could lose some or all of our assets, which could have a negative effect on our ability to repay the Notes.

 The indenture and terms of our Notes do not restrict our use of leverage.
 A relatively small loss can cause over leveraged companies to suffer a material adverse change in their financial position.
 If this happened to us, it may make it difficult to repay the Notes.

 Financial institutions which are federally insured typically have 8-12% of their total assets in equity.
 A reduction in their loan assets due to losses of 2% reduces their equity by roughly 20%.
-Our company had 11% and 13% of our loan assets in equity as of December 31, 2020 and 2019, respectively.
+We had 14% of our loan assets in equity as of June 30, 2022 and December 31, 2021.
 If we allow our assets to increase without increasing our equity, we could have a much lower equity as a percentage of assets than we have today, which would increase our risk of nonpayment on the Notes.
 Note holders have no structural mechanism to protect them from this action, and rely solely on us to keep equity at a satisfactory ratio.